doughahn/unofficial-opf-guides/docs/play-by-post.md

 ____________________
 [B][i]APPEARANCE[/i][/B]
-What do you look like? this doesn;t have to be a full backstory, just an interesting glimpsse and a hook.
+What do you look like? this doesn't have to be a full backstory, just an interesting glimpse and a hook.

 ____________________
 [B][i]DEFENSE[/i][/B]